JuanitoAli/JuanitoAli.github.io/README.md

 	in the same problem.
 The secondary objective is deploy de application in a way that can be easily extrapolated to another cities around the world.

+	UPDATE!!
+	A new idea for data visualization... process de entire dataset that have all crimes and chicago, to count the number of apareances certain location, so that location that is most counted is most insecure.
+Then do something that is done in this page [link] http://www.infocaptor.com/bubble-my-page.
+After that the table of most named location can be marked in map, this can be util if desired room of all disponible (we can put all in map) are maked too <- So with this idea the other requeriments is satisfaid (budget).
+The bubble chart is keep up!
+	A zoomable treemap is a good idea too: [link] http://mbostock.github.io/d3/talk/20111018/treemap.html

 	* Map View:
 		1. No, the map when is displayed has as center the Computer